dell/csm-docs/content/docs/csidriver/release/powerscale.md

 description: Release notes for PowerScale CSI driver
 ---

-## Release Notes - CSI Driver for PowerScale v2.3.0
+## Release Notes - CSI Driver for PowerScale v2.4.0

 ### New Features/Changes

-- Removed beta volumesnapshotclass sample files.
-- Added support for Kubernetes 1.24.
-- Added support to increase volume path limit.
+- Added support to add client only to root clients when RO volume is created from snapshot and RootClientEnabled is set to true.
-- Added support for OpenShift 4.10.
-- Added support for CSM Resiliency sidecar via Helm.

 ### Fixed Issues